 Not a type of hypnotherapy, but another technique that hypnotherapists often employ within their practice.
 NLP is a learning model devised by Dr Richard Bandler and John Grinder and looks to help people help themselves reach a state of ‘excellence, happiness and state of mind’.

 Practitioners of this technique believe we all have past lives and use hypnosis to help recover these memories.
 It is hoped that these memories can reveal why you are struggling with a certain issue in this life and explain who you are now.
 This therapy is holistic and works with body, mind, emotions and spirit.
-Past life regression may be useful if you feel you are stuck on a certain issue or find something keeps coming back into your life.
+Past life regression may be useful if you feel you are stuck on a certain issue or find that something keeps coming back into your life.

 This form of hypnotherapy focuses on the here and now, looking at your current situation and how you would like your future to look.
 Solution-focused hypnotherapy is client-centred, meaning that you take the lead in your sessions with your hypnotherapist guiding you.

 Goal setting is key and questioning techniques are often used to help you uncover the solution to whatever challenge you’re facing.
 The core belief is that you have inner strength and resources to draw upon to help yourself, with the hypnotherapist acting as a facilitator.

 Suggestion techniques are employed within most types of hypnotherapy.
 The premise behind hypnosis is that when we are in a hypnotic state, our subconscious is more open to suggestions.
 Suggestions are offered by the hypnotherapist during this state to help alter thought patterns.
 This technique is ideal for changing habits, overcoming anxiety and reducing stress.

 Deriving from NLP, Time Line Therapy™ is based on the premise that our memories are stored in a linear pattern (a timeline).
 Timeline therapists use different techniques to help you release limiting beliefs and negative emotions linked to past experiences.

 While this approach can be used for a variety of concerns, it is thought to be especially useful for those struggling with depression, anxiety and stress.